A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments

 \section{A Computational Model of Mental Rotation}

 We developed a computational model of human mental rotation.
-Our desiderata for this model were the following: (1) it should be composed of neurons, i.e., structurally identical units performing simple computations and assembled into a network; (2) it should perform the mental rotation task with an accuracy at least on par with human subjects; (3) it should be compatible with the main accounts of human behavior found in the literature, as well as with our own experimental observations.
+Our desiderata were that the model (1) be composed of neuron-like units organized into a network; (2) achieve at least human-level accuracy on the mental rotation task; and (3) be consistent with established accounts of human behavior in the literature and our experimental observations.
 In this section, we describe the components of our model and how they work together to solve the mental rotation task.
-In the next section, we report the model's performance and describe how it matches (and where it fails to) account for human behavior.
-Through systematic ablations, we show the necessity of each component of our model to perform the task and account for human behavior.
+For more details on the model and training see \hyperref[sapp:d1]{App.~\ref*{sapp:d1}}.